DIPlib/diplib/INSTALL_Linux.md

 ```bash
 sudo apt install build-essential cmake git
 ```
 This will install all the required tools.
-Depending on your version of Ubuntu, you'll have a compiler that is too old to correctly build *DIPlib*.
+Depending on your version of Ubuntu, you might have a compiler that is too old to correctly build *DIPlib*.
 To see which version of *GCC* you have, type:
 ```bash